 Diversity is increasingly seen as an asset to organizations and linked to better economic performance.
 It is an integral part of how we do business and imperative to commercial success.
-The Company recognizes the value of a diverse and skilled workforce and is committed to creating and maintaining an inclusive and collaborative workplace culture that will provide sustainability for the organization into the future.
+The Company recognizes the benefits of having a diverse Board of Directors which includes and makes use of differences in the skills, experience, background, race and gender between directors, as well as, the value of a diverse and skilled workforce.
+The Company is committed to creating and maintaining an inclusive and collaborative workplace culture that will provide sustainability for the organization into the future.